matthew-wong-btig/apac-coe-technical-test-fall-2023/techtest.md

-# BTIG APAC COE technical test - Full Stack
+# BTIG APAC COE Technical Test - Full Stack

-(version: 8 SEP 2023)
+(version: 11 SEP 2023)

 This Technical test will access the basics of software development.